Written by Business Expert Wale Ameen

 However, if you are seeking to open a new location in an area that doesn’t have any existing locations, or only has locally owned facilities with a demand for more – the competition aspect is probably not a big concern.

-Possibly the biggest element to be identified in your written business plan is profit margins.
+This is possibly the biggest and most important element to be identified in your written business plan.
 Business owners in the industry report an average 20-35% return on investment (ROI).
-The average store makes around $500 per day (4).
+The average store makes around $500 per day.
 If you translate that to a monthly sum, it adds up to be an average of $15,000/monthly gross income.
 With the 20-35% ROI, that puts owners looking at a monthly net income range of $3,000-$5,000.
-Although these are all average numbers and can vary greatly depending the particular expenses that your store will incur.
+Although these are all average numbers and can vary greatly depending on the particular expenses that your store will incur.

 The largest recurring expense for laundromat owners will be utilities.
-The average business owner can expect an annual average utility cost of $200-$2000/per machine (5).
+The average business owner can expect an annual average utility cost of $200-$2000/per machine.
 Another expense to account for will be regular maintenance as well as unexpected repairs.

 2. Location, Location, Location